-Filter Options Description

-Protocol You can select a protocol for filtering from one of the following options:

-• ALL

-• TCP

-• UDP

-• ICMP

-• GRE

-• ESP

-• AH

-Source IP/mask Destination IP/mask A host IP address or subnetwork IP address in the form: hostIPaddress or networkIPaddress/NN .
+Filter Options Description Protocol You can select a protocol for filtering from one of the following options: ALL TCP UDP ICMP GRE ESP AH Source IP/mask Destination IP/mask A host IP address or subnetwork IP address in the form: hostIPaddress or networkIPaddress/NN .
 If you specify a source IP, incoming packets are filtered for the specified IP address.
 If you specify a destination IP, outgoing packets are filtered for the specified IP address.
 Input or Output Interface The input or output interface used by the incoming or outgoing packet.
-Choices are:

-Public 1 (eth0) Public 2 (eth1) Failover (bond0) PCMCIA (eth2) PCMCIA (eth3) Any private port (priv0)
+Choices are: Public 1 (eth0) Public 2 (eth1) Failover (bond0) PCMCIA (eth2) PCMCIA (eth3) Any private port (priv0) Fragments The types of packets to be filtered: All packets and fragmentsHead fragments and unfragmented packetsNon-head fragments only

-Table 1-25: Filter Options for Packet Filtering Rules
+Table 1-25: Filter Options for Packet Filtering Rules (Continued)